John BolandJohn Boland

 John Boland is president emeritus at KQED.
 He served as the organization’s president & chief executive officer from March 2010 through March 2019.

-Boland served in several executive positions at KQED for more than a decade, including executive vice president and chief operating officer, and vice president of marketing, development and communications.
-He created the role of chief content officer at KQED in 2002 — the first such position in public media — and went on to become the first chief content officer of the national Public Broadcasting Service (PBS) in 2006.
+Before returning to KQED, he served for four years as the first chief content officer of the national Public Broadcasting Service (PBS).
+Prior to his tenure at PBS, Boland served in several executive positions at KQED for more than a decade, including executive vice president and chief operating officer, and vice president of marketing, development and communications.
+He also created the role of chief content officer at KQED in 2002 — the first such position in public media.

 Boland began his multi-faceted media career as an award-winning daily newspaper reporter and editor in his native New Jersey.
-He was a newspaper publisher and owner, a senior executive with two major international marketing and communications firms: Burson-Marsteller and Hill & Knowlton, and publisher of San Francisco Focus (now San Francisco magazine).
+He has been a newspaper publisher and owner, a senior executive with two major international marketing and communications firms, and publisher of San Francisco Focus (now San Francisco magazine).